CM-Well/CM-Well/server/cmwell-docs/cmwell-infodocs/Intro.CM-WellHigh-LevelArchitecture.md

 <img src="./_Images/Infoton-Architecture.png">

 <a name="hdr2"></a>
-## CM-Well Environments  ##

-Several instances of the CM-Well platform are deployed in Thomson Reuters data centers, all functionally the same but serving different stages in the production lifecycle:

-* Lab environments for the development phase
-* Pre-production environments for pre-production staging and testing
-* Production environments

-See [CM-Well Environments](CM-WellEnvironments.md) to learn more.

-<a name="hdr3"></a>
 ## The CM-Well Grid ##

 Each CM-Well system is contained within a single data center, and has a grid architecture.
 This means that the system is composed of several identical machines (a.k.a. nodes), enabling parallel processing of multiple requests, distributed database management and redundancy in case of failure.